-- To conceive, design, construct, and operate complex, leading-edge, user-oriented research facilities in response to the needs of DOE and the international community of users. - To carry out basic and applied research in long-term, highrisk programs at the frontier of science. - To develop advanced technologies that address national needs and to transfer them to other organizations and to the commercial sector. - To disseminate technical knowledge, to educate future generations of scientists and engineers, to maintain technical capabilities in the nation's workforce, and to encourage scientific awareness in the general public.
+- To conceive, design, construct, and operate complex, leadingedge, user-oriented research facilities in response to the needs of DOE and the international community of users. - To carry out basic and applied research in long-term, high-risk programs at the frontier of science. - To develop advanced technologies that address national needs and to transfer them to other organizations and to the commercial sector. - To disseminate technical knowledge, to educate future genera-